 Access a printer-friendly PDF version here.

 Bisphenol A: Often called BPA, bisphenol A is an industrial chemical used to make certain plastics and resins.
-BPA was the subject of many high-profile news stories with regards its use in baby bottles and other consumer products.
+BPA was the subject of many high-profile news stories with regards to its use in baby bottles and other consumer products.

 Blauer Engel: The ecolabel of the federal government of Germany since 1978.
 The Blauer Engel (Blue Angel) sets high standards for environmentally friendly product design and services.

 Chemicals of Concern (COC): A list of chemicals that have garnered public concern.

 Chemical footprint: A measure of the actions a company takes to advance the development and use of safer chemicals in products and across supply chains.

 Chemophobia: A fear of chemicals, especially those with names one cannot pronounce or understand.
 Reports linking exposure to a public health or environmental danger can increase chemophobia.

 Chlorine: With the formula Cl2, it is a chemical that is used in many industrial processes and household products.
 In our context, it was used as a bleaching agent for fluff pulp and in the paper manufacturing process in general.
 Chlorine bleaching can create dioxins, which are also a substance of interest (SOI).
 Bleaching of fluff used in absorbent hygiene products is now chlorine free (TCF or ECF).

 Detected: Indicates a substance was found in a sample at a concentration that is above the detection limit of the analytical technique employed.
 It is possible for a substance to be present in quantities too low to be detected (below detection limits).